The 8 Reasons for Staking in Agriculture that You Should Know

 Staking provides an avenue for adequate air circulation on the Farm, air circulation on the farm favours crop pollination.

-Flowering crops such as watermelon, tomatoes, and fluted pumpkin bear reasonable amount of flowers and give higher yields when staked than unstake.
+Flowering crops such as watermelon, tomatoes, and fluted pumpkin bear a reasonable amount of flowers and give higher yields when staked than unstake.

 Stake crops have well-positioned leaves to receive dew deposit to withstand moisture stress and increase crop water needs by increasing Evapotranspiration.